ijklr/newtons-method/README.md

 # newtons-method
-calculate square root of 2 using newton's method
+A simple example of calculating square root of 2 using newton's method